wilsonrljr/sysidentpy/docs/book/3 - Parameter Estimation.md

 \tag{3.25}
 $$

 where $v_0$ is the variance of the noise in the definition of the KF, in which the cost function is defined as the sum of squares of the innovation (noise).
-You can check the details in the [Billings, S. A. book]([Nonlinear System Identification: NARMAX Methods in the Time, Frequency, and Spatio-Temporal Domains](https://www.wiley.com/en-us/Nonlinear+System+Identification%3A+NARMAX+Methods+in+the+Time%2C+Frequency%2C+and+Spatio-Temporal+Domains-p-9781119943594))
+You can check the details in the [Billings, S. A. - Nonlinear System Identification: NARMAX Methods in the Time, Frequency, and Spatio-Temporal Domains](https://www.wiley.com/en-us/Nonlinear+System+Identification%3A+NARMAX+Methods+in+the+Time%2C+Frequency%2C+and+Spatio-Temporal+Domains-p-9781119943594).

 If we change $Q_k$ in Equation 3.25 to scaled identity matrix